kaitlynabdo/pokedex-demo/README.md

-# Real-Time Video Analysis Pokédex™ with YOLO v8
+# [WIP] Real-Time Video Analysis Pokédex™ with YOLO v8
 The objective of this project is develop a real-time detection system using artificial intelligence models (YOLO), leveraging some Red Hat technologies.
 This solution will enable efficient and accurate Pokemons location in video sequences, employing advanced deep learning techniques.

 ## Infrastructure